-Despite its difficult name and the fact that it is not exactly a “rare gem”, the pigweed plant is considered a valuable remedy for treating sinusitis.
-This plant has anti-inflammatory, anti-edema, and anti-allergic effects in both acute and chronic phases.
+Despite its difficult name and being far from a “rare find”, the pigweed plant is a valuable remedy for treating sinusitis.
+This plant exhibits anti-inflammatory, anti-edema, and anti-allergic effects in both acute and chronic phases.

 ![]() |